 Everything Unresolved Is Recreated

-The following story has three parts.
-It’s told from the perspective
+The following story, in three parts, is told from the perspective

 My friend Kent and I are driving up Interstate 81, aiming for western Massachusetts where we’ll take our first Vipassana meditation course.
 It’s early December, 1995.
 Although we’ve each been meditating for years, the formal training we’re about to receive at the Vipassana Meditation Center (V.M.C.) will be intense.